Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle recommends eliminating activities that do not contribute to the creation of value?

-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

-### What is a recommendation of the 'focus on value' guiding principle?
+### What is a recommendation of the Focus on Value guiding principle?

-- [ ] Make 'focus on value' a responsibility of the management.
+- [ ] Make Focus on Value a responsibility of the management.
 - [ ] Focus on the value of new and significant projects first.
-- [ ] Focus on value for the service provider first.
+- [ ] Focus on Value for the service provider first.
-- [x] Focus on value at every step of the improvement.
+- [x] Focus on Value at every step of the improvement.

 **[⬆ Back to Top](#table-of-contents)**